ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 </details>

-## Question 23.
+## Soru 23.
 What would be the output of the following code?

 ```javascript
 function User(name) {